Logo

 Description

-Welcome to the Lachamp-Raphaël motorhome area, nestled in the heart of the Ardèche, a convenient and friendly stop to regain your strength before setting off to discover the surrounding landscapes.
-You will find essential and easy-to-access services there: waste disposal and water refilling for a peaceful stay.
-Enjoy a calm setting and a warm welcome to relax or plan the rest of your journey.
+Welcome to the Lachamp-Raphaël motorhome area, nestled in the heart of the Ardèche — a small, practical and friendly haven for a stopover.
+You will find essential services there: waste disposal and water refilling to set off with peace of mind.
+Enjoy the calm surroundings and a simple, warm welcome to resume your journey in complete serenity.

 Tourisme